TahirAnny/100-days-of-code/log.md

 ### Day 6: January 13, 2021

 **Today's Progress**: Well I always wanted to make a game using JS, so here I am, working on my hangman game.
-Also studied about JavaScript Scope.
+Also studied JavaScript Scope.